xpack-dev-tools/riscv-none-elf-gcc-xpack/README-PUBLISH.md

-# How to publish the xPack GNU RISC-V Embedded GCC binaries?
+# How to publish the xPack GNU RISC-V Embedded GCC binaries

 ## Build